Skip to main content

 Configuration Variables

-This section describes the input variables available for AWS deployment using Terraform.
+This following input variables are available for AWS deployment using Terraform.
 Each variable can be customized to fit your deployment requirements.
-Refer to the table below for variable names, types, default values, and descriptions.

 Variable NameTypeDefault ValueDescription